Fellowship programme

 Who we're seeking

-Our Fellows often come from backgrounds in science, engineering, clinical practice, healthcare, and industry – but there’s no single pathway in.
+Our Fellows often come from backgrounds in science, engineering, clinical practice, and industry – but there’s no single pathway in.
 What matters most is your ability to think boldly, explore transformative ideas, and contribute innovative solutions addressing the pressing challenges within neurotechnology.
 You don’t need to identify as part of the “neurotech” community to apply – we’re looking for people with the right mix of vision, capability, and commitment.

 We encourage applications from: